proxmox/ceph/ceph/doc/radosgw/adminops.rst

 ===============

 Get information about a subset of the existing buckets.
-If ``uid`` is specified without ``bucket`` then all buckets beloning to the user will be returned.
+If ``uid`` is specified without ``bucket`` then all buckets belonging to the user will be returned.
 If ``bucket`` alone is specified, information for that particular bucket will be retrieved.